euwbah/musescore-xen-tuner/README.md

 ### Accidental chains & degrees

 Now, when we say "sharps and flats", these accidentals represents a chain of accidentals along a spectrum.
-For the purpose of this plugin, let's call it the **accidental chain**.
+In this plugin, we call this an **accidental chain**.
 Each successive item in this chain of sharps and flats refer to a constant-sized pitch increment.
 The number of increments of the unit interval is called the **degree** of the **chain**. `#` (sharp) is "degree 1", and `bb` (double flat) is "degree -2" of the sharps-flats chain.

 In 12edo, each degree along the sharps/flats chain represents a 100 cent increment, so degree -2 would be -200 cents.
 We can theoretically extend this chain indefinitely to include as many sharps and flats as we want.